AndreaFavero71/cat_at_the_door/README.md

 While the system works reliably with proper setup, it’s important to be aware of its current limitations:

 - **Radar sensitivity to movements (its own job :smile:)**
-  If the radar moves, it detects movement; The portable device should not move.
+  If the radar moves, it detects movement; The stationary device should not move.
   The mmWave radar may detect raindrops as movements.

 - **Radar tuning is essential**